 Bubble yuck: Crews melt chewed gum off famed Seattle wall

-It now boasts an estimated 1 million pieces in a kaleidoscope of colors, some stretched and pinched into messages, hearts and other designs.
-People also have used the gooey wads to paste up pictures and other mementos.
+The wall is plastered with wads of gum in a kaleidoscope of colors, some stretched and pinched into messages, hearts and other designs.
+People also have used the gooey gobs to paste up pictures, business cards and other mementos.

 On Tuesday, powerful steam cleaners were melting it all off.

-Market officials decided now was as good a time as any for the cleanup, but they expect people will start leaving gum on the space again soon.
+Market officials decided now was as good a time as any to wipe clean the wall, but they expect people will start leaving gum on the space again soon.